HPC-Lab-IITB/Clarinet/README.md

 `binutils` folder of this repository.

 ## CPU Source Code
-This repository was created by forking the [Flute repository] (https://github.com/bluespec/Flute).
+This repository was created by forking the [Flute repository](https://github.com/bluespec/Flute).
 Flute is a parametrizable RISC-V processor, and Clarinet is based on the Flute pipeline with enhancement for posit arithmetic.
 The rest of this README has been modified from the original Flute repository.